Efficient Learning-Based Control of a Legged Robot in Lunar Gravity: METHOD

 We build on modern reinforcement learning pipelines to train control policies for two tasks: A locomotion control policy, tracking planar velocity commands, and a base pose control policy, tracking the base height, pitch, and yaw.
 These policies allow us to validate the gravity scaling of the rewards~(Sec.~\ref{sec:gravity_scaling}) and the power consumption of baseline and power-optimized policies in different gravity levels~(Sec.~\ref{sec:power_reward}).
 Section \ref{sec:mdp} details the training setup of the two policies.

-We use IsaacLab as a simulation environment~\cite{IsaacLab} and Proximal Policy Optimization (PPO) as the deep reinforcement learning algorithm~\cite{schulman2017proximal} with multi-level perceptrons for actor and critic networks.
+We use IsaacLab as a simulation environment~\cite{IsaacLab} and Proximal Policy Optimization (PPO) as the deep reinforcement learning algorithm~\cite{schulman2017proximal} with multi-level perceptrons for actor and critic networks with hidden layer sizes \{512, 256, 128\}.
 We identified joint friction, damping, and armature using the system identification method proposed by \textit{Bjelonic et al.}~\cite{bjelonic2025towards} for effective sim-to-real transfer.
+We trained our policies for 3000 iterations on a RTX4090 GPU, which takes \SI{3}{\hour} per training.